Mansions of the Lord

 "Mansions of the Lord" is a hymn written by Randall Wallace and set to the music of Nick Glennie-Smith.
 There is a German version called "Die Villen des Herrn".

+In June 2026, CBS News included the hymn in its list of the 250 essential American songs of the past 250 years.

 Performances

 "Mansions" was originally written for the 2002 film We Were Soldiers, and was performed by the United States Military Academy Cadet Glee Club and the Metro Voices.

 The hymn also served as the recessional in the 2004 funeral of President Ronald Reagan.
 That rendition was sung by the Armed Forces Chorus with the United States Marine Chamber Orchestra.

 The hymn is featured on the CD of the same name by the Morriston Orpheus Choir from Wales.